What Are the Three Stages Of Clinical Trials?

 Phase 1 is the first main stage of the clinical trial process.
 For treatments that have not undergone a pre-clinical phase, phase 1 research will be the first time the treatment is tested on human volunteers – often referred to as first-in-human (FiH) studies.

 If there are very few, or no side effects that occur with the low dosage, researchers then give a higher dosage to the following set of participants.
-This enables researchers to identify the optimal dosage that has the fewest side effects.
+This method is called dose escalation, and enables researchers to identify the optimal dosage that has the fewest side effects.
 With enough data to support the treatment’s general safety, the study can continue through to the next phase of research and test on more volunteers.

 Around 70% of test treatments in phase I are approved for the next clinical trial phase.